corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-enum-evolution.md

 ## Unsupported Evolutions

-The following evolutions are not currently supports
+The following evolutions are not currently supported:

 * Removing constants
 * Reordering constants